marisereda/publications/README.md

 ## Run on IOS

-- Download Expo Go to your cell phone from the App Store
+- Install Expo Go from the App Store

-- Tap the link in Expo.go
+- Enter the link in Expo.go

 ```bash
   exp://u.expo.dev/update/299972a1-d8a7-47f3-ba4d-f2c456f06e8f